-According to Tavakkoli & Rudell (2016), Cytokinin is important in regulating plant processes, such as root and shoot growth (Li et al., 2025), bud formation, cell division and differentiation, flowering and leaf aging (Mei et al., 2025).
+According to Tavakkoli & Rudell (2016), Cytokinin are important in regulating plant processes, such as root and shoot growth (Li et al., 2025), bud formation, cell division and differentiation, flowering and leaf aging (Mei et al., 2025).
 Abscisic acid (ABA) is essential for the growth and maturation of plants (Wei et al., 2025).
 It is generated within the chloroplasts and then released in reaction to environmental conditions like extreme temperatures (Hao & Zhang, 2020).
 Plants use the carotenoid route, to synthesise ABA (Chen et al., 2020).
 It is moved to other plant areas, attaches to receptors and starts several physiological processes.
 The processes may include seed dormancy and germination (Nguyen et al., 2025), stomata opening and closing (Gong et al., 2025), cuticle wax build-up, water uptake regulation, and stress response control (Hao & Zhang, 2020).
 There has been considerable growth in the global floriculture industry and this is anticipated to continue.
 However, there are increased losses in the quantity and quality of cut roses.
 These losses have significantly affected the production and return on investment for cut roses (Bante et al., 2023).
 Omar et al. (2014) reported that the highest loss occurred in ranked order at the retail level (39.82%), wholesalers (27.52%), producers (18.87%) and local traders (13.78%).These losses have been attributed to high respiration and rapid cell disintegration resulting in rapid deterioration and loss of aesthetic value in cut rose.
 Additionally, most of the rose growers do not apply growth regulators during growth and postharvest, and efforts to minimize losses have been focused on manipulating the growing environment, using preservatives and cold treatment.
 Application of growth regulators can reduce preharvest and postharvest losses.
 However, there is limited knowledge on the effects of concentrations of growth regulators like calcium chloride, cytokinin and abscisic acid on rose growth and postharvest quality.
 It is, therefore, necessary to determine suitable concentration levels that result in improved growth and postharvest quality of rose cut-flowers.

 2. MATERIALS AND METHODS